Fandaqumiya: Geography

 Fandaqumiya is located in the northern West Bank, on the road leading north from Nablus to Jenin.
 The village is partly situated on the slope of a hill in the Musheirif Range and partly built on adjacent ridges in between the valley of Jaba' to the north and the Musheirif hills to the south.
 Its old core is in the slope part of the village with an elevation of 470 meters above sea level (about 30 meters higher than its surroundings) and a total area of 20 dunams.

 The nearest localities are Jaba' to the immediate east, Beit Imrin to the south, Burqa to the southwest, Silat ad-Dhahr to the immediate west, and Ajjah to the north. as well as the former Israeli settlements of Homesh and Sa-Nur, which were dismantled in Israel's 2005 unilateral disengagement plan.

 History

 Antiquity

+Byzantine period "candlestick" lamp with the typical palm branch motif found in the village Fandaqomiya (Pentacomia).

 Pottery sherds from the Hellenistic, early and late Roman and the Byzantine eras have been found here.
 A sacred cave exists above the village on the south, which is probably an ancient rock-cut chapel.

-Aaron Demsky identified Fandaqumiya with Penṭāḳūmewatha (פאנטקומוותה), mentioned in the 6th-7th century Mosaic of Reḥob as being a Jewish village in a region of Sebaste which was inhabited mostly by non-Jews and, therefore, agricultural produce obtained from the area could be taken by Jews without the normal restrictions imposed during the Sabbatical years, or the need for tithing.
+Fandaqumiya appears as Penṭāḳūmewatha (פנטאקומוותה), in the 6th-7th century Mosaic of Reḥob.
+There, it is described as a Jewish village in a region of Sebaste which was inhabited mostly by non-Jews and, therefore, agricultural produce obtained from the area could be taken by Jews without the normal restrictions imposed during the Sabbatical years, or the need for tithing.